Mahfouz Marei Mubarak bin Mahfouz

-Biography
+Early life and education

-Mahfouz holds a law degree from King Abdulaziz University, and a Master of Laws from the American University of London.
+Mahfouz was born in 1969 in Mecca, Saudi Arabia.
+He obtained a law degree from King Abdulaziz University, and a Master of Laws from the American University of London.

+Recognition

-He was awarded Knight Grand Cross in the Companionate of Merit of the Military and Hospitaller Order of St Lazarus of Jerusalem (GCMLJ) in June 2013.
-He was made Foundation Fellow at Pembroke College, Oxford, and was made inaugural Bredon Fellow of Wolfson College, Cambridge in July 2013.
+He was awarded a Grand Cross of Merit of the Military and Hospitaller Order of Saint Lazarus of Jerusalem (GCMLJ) in June 2013.
+He was made a Foundation Fellow at Pembroke College, Oxford in 2012 and is a Fellow of the Royal Society of Arts (FRSA).
+Mahfouz was made inaugural Bredon Fellow of Wolfson College, Cambridge in July 2013.
 The Mahfouz Building at Pembroke College, Oxford was named after him, as was the HE Dr Mahfouz bin Mahfouz Room in the Chancellor's Centre at Wolfson College, Cambridge.
 He was admitted to the Freedom of the City of London in December 2013.
 He was a Vice-President of the British Forces Foundation.

-In November 2015, then Foreign Secretary Philip Hammond was criticised for accepting a watch worth £1,950 from Mahfouz.
+In November 2015, then UK Foreign Secretary Philip Hammond was criticised for accepting a watch worth £1,950 from Mahfouz.
 The watch was given as a gift after the unveiling of a statue of the Queen to mark the 800th anniversary of the sealing of Magna Carta.
 Ministers are not allowed to accept gifts worth more than £140 but Hammond claimed he was advised that the event was a constituency one, not a ministerial one, and therefore the rules for ministers did not apply to him on that day.